Virtual-Coffee/VC-Community-Docs/monthly-challenges/public-speaking/README.md

 - **Week 4**

-  There is no check-in as it's Lightning Talk day.
+  _There is no check-in as it's Lightning Talk day._

 ## Slack Channels

 Slack channels that we use for the challenge:

 - `#announcement`
-  - Initial announcement.
+  - Kick-off announcement
 - `#monthly-challenge`
-  - Challenge and Lightning Talk announcements.
+  - Challenge and Lightning Talk announcements
-  - Async check-ins.
+  - Async check-ins
 - `#public-speaking`
-  - Challenge and Lightning Talk announcements.
+  - Challenge and Lightning Talk announcements

 ---